 The provision of the fixed telephony service in Malta is mainly characterised by GO and Melita, which both have their own access network infrastructure to provide the service and who operate alongside smaller undertakings, namely Ozone Malta and Vodafone Malta.
 The latter two, both own wireless network infrastructures to offer the fixed telephony service on a very limited scale.
 At the end of 2018, GO held a market share of 57.1%, compared to Melita's 38.9% market share.
-GO has seen its market share shrink by 4 percentage points year-on-year, whilst Melita's market share of the other, much smaller, market players was up by 1.1 percentage points year-on-year, from 2.9% at the end of 2017 to 4.0% at the end of 2018.
+GO has seen its market share shrink by 4 percentage points year-on-year, whilst Melita's market share was up by 2.8 percentage points during the same period.
+The market share of the other, much smaller, market players was up by 1.1 percentage points year-on-year, from 2.9% at the end of 2017 to 4.0% at the end of 2018.
 This increase is largely attributable to Vodafone Malta.